LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic07-0-CustomChatbotOverview.md

 **Due this week:**

-- Project 2, using AI for a simulated work activity.
+- Project 3, prompt engineering.
 Thursday, 11/20.
 - Forum post with questions, answers and comments for online students (Part of your participation grade).
 Sunday, 11/23.
-- Quiz over the lectures/recordings.
+- Quiz over RAG and Custom Chatbots.
 Sunday, 11/23.

 **Due next week**

-- Project 3 on prompt engineering which is due next Sunday, 11/30.
+- Project 4, a custom chatobt is due next Sunday, 12/7.